Cluster categories and rational curves: Ginzburg algebras

 \end{remark}

 For a Ginzburg algebra $\Ga=\fD(Q,w)$, denote $\Lm(Q,w)$ by $\Lm$ for short.
 The image of $w$ under the canonical map $\HoH_0(\wh{kQ},\wh{kQ})=\wh{kQ}_\cy\to \HoH_0(\Lm,\Lm)=\Lm_\cy$, denoted by $[w]$, is a canonical class associated to the Ginzburg algebra $\fD(Q,w)$.
 Therefore, we see that starting from a Ginzburg algebra $\Ga=\fD(Q,w)$ we get not only a triangulated category $\cC_\Ga$ but an additional piece of information that is a canonical class $[w]$ in the 0-th Hochschild homology of the CY tilted algebra.
-We will discuss the invariance property of this class in the next section.
+We will show in the next section that this class is determined by the CY structure up to right equivalences.